 - Guaranteed 475mg of curcuminoids, the active compound

-- With black pepper extract for better absorption
+- With black pepper extract to aid turmeric absorption in body

 A healthy balanced diet is the best way to consume all the nutrients we need.
 Sometimes however this isn't possible and then supplements can help.
 This article isn't intended to replace medical advice.
 Please consult your healthcare professional before trying any supplements or herbal medicines.